amblelabs/ait-wiki/content/faq.md

       #### Q: Is there a channel with all of the community addons?

-      A: Yes, however some devs have there own servers, like:
+      A: Yes, however some developers have their own servers, like:

       *   [AIT Extras](https://discord.gg/5JDKuzarcS)